-When it comes to acne you do not want to spread any infection.
-Using Fruit Acid Mix, as tolerated by the skin, will help desquamate dead skin cells which cause congestion and black heads.
+When it comes to acne you want to oxygenate the skin.
+Using Bamboo Skin Polish weekly , will help desquamate dead skin cells which cause congestion and black heads.
 The AHA and BHA will help with balancing the oil production and the 5pH will improve the skins barrier.

 Aside from it can damage the skin, if you are on medications such as clindamycin, erythromycin and benzoyl peroxide, their side effects is photosensitivity which can make your skin more sensitive to light.
 If sun exposure is inevitable, wear protective clothing and limit your exposure as much as possible.

 Choose makeup carefully